Peach: Fossil record

 Fossil endocarps with characteristics indistinguishable from those of modern peaches have been recovered from late Pliocene deposits in Kunming, dating to 2.6 million years ago.
 In the absence of evidence that the plants were in other ways identical to the modern peach, the name Prunus kunmingensis has been assigned to these fossils.
+Genetic evidence supports a very early emergence of edibility in the wild ancestors of the peach.